stevemckinney/iamsteve/data/blog/00167-a-year-in-writing-2017.md

 date: "2018-01-28T14:06:00+00:00"
 lastmod: "2019-10-04T07:21:53+00:00"
 summary: "This year I took it at a slower pace with the articles.
 It was a challenging year, so I was quite surprised to see the website continue to grow."
-metadesc: This year I took it at a slower pace with the articles.
+metadesc: "This year I took it at a slower pace with the articles.
 It was a challenging year, as I aimed to focus on things outside of writing."
 theme: "#fffbee"
 tags: ["Website"]
 categories: ["Website"]